Find us +44 (0)113 2837100

 Learning and Teaching Information:

-A series of practical workshops across Semester 1 offering instruction and formative exercises to develop skills and knowledge in producing journalism across a range of platforms.
-Students also undertake a number of newsday-style workshops for assessment where they produce original content to deadline at the end of Semester 1.
+A series of practical workshops across Term 1 offering instruction and formative exercises to develop skills and knowledge in producing journalism across a range of platforms.
+Students also undertake a number of newsday-style workshops for assessment where they produce original content to deadline at the end of Term 1.

-Shorthand classes take place across Semesters 1 & 2.
+Shorthand classes take place across Terms 1 & 2.

 Workshops